 Make those cuts and screw them together to form the collar.

-Remove the lid of the freezer, unscrew the plate and set aside.
+Remove the lid of the freezer, unscrew the plate, and set it aside.

 You can get a chest freezer at lots of places like home depot, Menards, etc.